Kim Fowley: Early life

-Born in Los Angeles, California, Fowley was the son of character actor Douglas Fowley and actress Shelby Payne.
+Kim Vincent Fowley was born on July 21, 1939, in Los Angeles, California, Fowley was the son of character actor Douglas Fowley and actress Shelby Payne.
 His parents later divorced and Payne married William Friml, son of composer Rudolf Friml.
 Fowley attended University High School.

 Career

-In 1957, he was hospitalized with polio and, on his release, became manager and publicist for local band the Sleepwalkers that included Bruce Johnston, drummer Sandy Nelson and, occasionally, Phil Spector.
+In 1957, he was hospitalized with polio and, upon his release, became manager and publicist for the local band the Sleepwalkers, which included Bruce Johnston, drummer Sandy Nelson, and occasionally Phil Spector.

 He spent some time in the armed forces and, by his own account, worked in the sex industry in Los Angeles in the late 1950s.

 In 1959, he began working in the music industry in various capacities for both Alan Freed and Berry Gordy.
-His first record as producer was "Charge" by the Renegades, a group comprising Johnston, Nelson, Nik Venet and Richard Podolor.
+His first record as a producer was "Charge" by the Renegades, a group comprising Johnston, Nelson, Nik Venet, and Richard Podolor.
 He promoted records for the duo Skip & Flip (Skip Battin and Gary S. Paxton), including the No. 11 hit "Cherry Pie".